 Patient Specific Instrumentation

 Patient specific instruments ensure that the end surgical result matches preoperative planning.
 3D modelling from MRI captures true patient anatomy.
+Again this technology allows me to fit the prosthesis to the patient rather than the other way around and make the patient fit the prosthesis.
+This is planned prior to the operation.

 Custom guides are designed for each patient from their 3D MRI modelling.
 This enables the surgeon to assess and take into account each patients unique differences (e.g. height, femoral & tibial alignment and rotation ) prior to surgery to ensure best results.